Career Advice

 The Developers

-The Developers are a team of at least three and a maximum of eight people.
-This is the optimum number, since less than three would lead to a decrease in interaction and more than eight would be too difficult to coordinate, which contradicts one of the key principles of Scrum teams – self-management.
-The Developers work together within a timeframe, known as a ‘Sprint’, to produce a ready-to-release product, in line with the definition of “Done”.
-They participate in ‘Daily Scrums’ and ‘ Sprint Reviews’ where they collaborate, inspect their performance and forecast what is required in the upcoming Sprint work.
-At the end of each Sprint, the entire Scrum Team participates in a Sprint review to inspect the work done, how it was executed and decide what to do next, adapt the product backlog if needed, which is the list of all activities that are needed in the product.
+The Developers are a team of typically eight or less.
+In Scrum teams of more than ten, communication lines can become large and muddled.
+The Developers work together within a time boxed period, known as a ‘Sprint’, aiming to produce a ready-to-release product, in line with the definition of “Done”.
+They participate in ‘Daily Scrums’ and ‘ Sprint Reviews’.
+At the end of each Sprint, the entire Scrum Team participates in a Sprint review to inspect the work done, how it was executed and decide what to do next, adapt the product backlog if needed, the list of all known items needed in the product.

 The key to effective remote Scrum teams is communication, starting with the daily Scrum meeting.
 It is important to keep a set time for the daily scrum meetings and ensure everyone participates.
 It may also be useful to use interactive whiteboards, video conferencing or screen sharing.
 For this, you will need to ensure all team members have secure and reliable technology from wherever they are based.

 There are a range of other Agile approaches including Kanban, DevOps, SAFe and Lean, however Scrum is the most widely used.
-Agile Scrum Framework remains the simplest method that has been tested over 20 years and proven to provide maximum productivity.
-Like other Agile Frameworks, Agile Scrum is particularly effective for complex systems and is adaptable depending on requirement changes, however what sets Scrum apart is its purpose.
-Agile Scrum is focused on continuous improvement.
-Let’s take a look at some other Agile approaches…
+The Scrum Framework remains the simplest method that has been tested over 20 years and proven to provide maximum productivity.
+Like other Agile Frameworks, Scrum is particularly effective for complex systems and is adaptable depending on requirement changes, however what sets Scrum apart is its purpose.
+Scrum is focused on continuous improvement.
+Let’s look at some other Agile approaches…

 Scrum vs Waterfall

 Waterfall takes a linear approach to Project Management: Project requirements are gathered at the beginning of the project and a roadmap is created accordingly.
 Waterfall gets its name from the way each stage of the project flows into the next.
-One of the key differences between Waterfall and Scrum are the level of involvement from stakeholders and the size of the project.
-Waterfall is more suitable for smaller projects whereas Scrum works well for larger projects.
+One of the key differences between Waterfall and Scrum is the level of regular involvement from stakeholders.

 Scrum vs Kanban